Hereditary Eye Disease Scheme for dogs

 Many other breeds suffer from eye disease, visit the Kennel Club Breed Information Centre for further information.

 Our Scrutineers and Panellists

 To ensure the highest standards, expert veterinary surgeons appointed by BVA are responsible for scoring and grading all our hip, elbow and CM/SM submissions.
-All our Eye Panellists who perform the clinical examinations are qualified to a diploma level.
+All our Eye Panellists who perform the clinical examinations are specialists in ophthalmology.

 Got a question about the scheme?

 Contact our team on 020 7908 6380 or email email@example.com